 Halley returned to England in 1678 and a year later he went to Danzig at the request of the Royal Society to help resolve a dispute between Robert Hooke and Johannes Hevelius.
 As Hevelius did not utilize a telescope in his observations, Robert Hooke questioned his findings.
 Halley stayed with Hevelius to observe his findings and verify his conclusions.

-That same year, he published Cataogue Stellarum Australium which had details if his findings while in St. Helena.
-His publication was so extensive that it included details of 341 stars that could be viewed only in the Southern Hemisphere.
-It was because of this that Flamsteed saw fit to give him the title “The Southern Tycho” in reference to Tycho Brahe.
-Halley also got his Master’s Degree from Oxford and was then elected as a Royal Society Fellow.
+That same year in 1679, Halley published “Cataogue Stellarum Australium”, a catalogue of the Southern Hemisphere stars which he observed while in St. Helena.
+His publication was so extensive that it included 341 stars that could be viewed only in the Southern Hemisphere.
+Flamsteed gave him the title “The Southern Tycho” in reference to the well-known sixteenth century astronomer, Tycho Brahe.
+Halley also attained his Master’s Degree from Oxford and was elected as a Royal Society Fellow aged 22.

 He married Mary Tooke in 1682 and they had three children together.